bvberkum/permascroll/README.rst

 .. [*] Deleting content could be accomplished by blanking data on the virtual
        addresses (with the propert effect of serving blanks, storage could be truncated).

-       Also a host may ignore address ranges, ie. need not to store everything.
-       Distributed dereferencing of tumblers is left out of consideration here.
+       A host should probably ignore address ranges, ie. serve everything under its own Node address and only certain, cached or proxied, address ranges for other nodes.

 Virtual streams
 ---------------